BrowserBox/BrowserBox/README.md

 ## Use

-Download the repository and self-host on your own machine.
+Download the repository and self-host on your own machine (at home, or in a VPS, VPC or the public cloud)

 Or